nvurdien/webdev-workshop/_guides/01-htjekyll-PERSONALSITE-tutorial.md

 <a href="https://imgur.com/Yo1ei7h.gif" target="_blank">Need Help?</a>

+<b>You probably won't have to change <u>ANY</u> HTML in your Jekyll template!</b>

-You can also see how you are editing your site in realtime by opening the HTML document in your browser and refreshing the page.
+But if you do, you can see how you are editing your site in realtime by opening the HTML document in your browser and refreshing the page <a href="https://i.imgur.com/p6ogpho.gif" target="_blank">like this</a>.
-<b>You probably won't have to change ANY HTML in your Jekyll template!</b>

-<a href="https://i.imgur.com/p6ogpho.gif" target="_blank">Need Help?</a>

 You can debug your site by right-clicking (if you are on Windows/Linux) or control+click (if you are on a Mac) and selecting the "Inspect Elements" option which should come with every browser.